-On November 13, 2014, we replaced our \$650 million Domestic Revolving Credit Facility with a \$950 million Domestic Credit Facility, which consists of a \$650 million revolving credit facility and a \$300 million term loan and matures in November 2019 (the "Maturity Date").
-Under our \$950.0 million Domestic Credit Facility, we had outstanding borrowings of \$683.5 million as well as \$27.2 million committed to standby letters of credit as of March 31, 2015.
-Subject to covenant limitations, \$239.3 million was available for future borrowings.
-The unsecured \$300 million term loan also matures on the Maturity Date and requires quarterly principal repayments of \$7.5 million beginning on June 30, 2015.
+On November 13, 2014, we replaced our \$650 million Domestic Revolving Credit Facility with a \$950 million Domestic Credit Facility, which consisted of a \$650 million revolving credit facility and a \$300 million term loan and matures in November 2019 (the "Maturity Date").
+Under our Domestic Credit Facility, we had outstanding borrowings of \$613.0 million, of which \$277.5 million was the term loan balance, as well as \$24.7 million committed to standby letters of credit as of June 30, 2015.
+Subject to covenant limitations, \$289.8 million was available for future borrowings.
+The unsecured term loan also matures on the Maturity

+Date and requires quarterly principal repayments of \$7.5 million.
+We paid \$22.5 million in principal payments in June 2015 for the term loan, which represents the required principal payments for the remainder of 2015.
 The revolving credit facility allows up to \$150 million of letters of credit to be issued and also includes a subfacility for swingline loans of up to \$65 million.
 Additionally, at our request and subject to certain conditions, the commitments under the Domestic Credit Facility may be increased by a maximum of \$350 million as long as existing or new lenders agree to provide such additional commitments.